PyTorch3D

 Meshes is a unique datastructure provided in PyTorch3D for working with batches of meshes of different sizes.

-TexturesUV is an auxillary datastructure for storing vertex uv and texture maps for meshes.
+TexturesUV is an auxiliary datastructure for storing vertex uv and texture maps for meshes.

 # Initialize a camera.